interest-protocol/suitears/design-rules.md

   }
   ```

-  - **Do not store the user's account data in a hashmap - e.g. (Table/Bag/VecSet).
-Create an object and return it to the user.**
+  - **To maintain composability, do not store the user's account data in a hashmap - e.g. (Table/Bag/VecSet).
+Create an object and return it to the user.
+Moreover, parallelization on Sui depends on objects so it's always a good idea to split the app state to a maximum.**

   ```Move
   module suitears::social_network {